 Marc Van Meirvenne is a professor in soil inventory techniques at the Ghent University, Belgium.
 He is head of the Department of Soil Management and leads the ORBit team.

 Philippe De Smedt is master in archaeology with a PhD in geophysical soil prospection.
 Currently he is a post-doctoral researcher at the Department of Soil Management (ORBit team) of the Ghent University.

 Lead Forensic Anthropologist and Archaeologist with Alecto Forensics.
 Her expertise in these disciplines has been utilised in war crimes, crimes against humanity and genocide, mass fatality and terrorist incidents, transportation accidents, natural disasters and major crime investigations in the United Kingdom.

 Having had 27 years’ experience in the Royal Air Force as a Nursing Officer specialised in mental health, David welcomed the opportunity to join the Waterloo Uncovered excavations.
 “Waterloo Uncovered gave me the chance to participate as a medical expert or as a digger, but I ended up doing both!
 It was also an opportunity for me to explore an itch that needed scratching for many many years, since I’d been interested in archeology from childhood.”

 Peter studied archaeology at U.C.L. before moving into television.
 As the co-presenter of the hugely successful B.B.C.
 Victorian Farm series he has a history of documenting historical and archaeological events and programs.
 Peter will make sure Waterloo Uncovered is correctly recorded and document and broadcast to the public.

 Administration and Communications Officer

-Alex studied Science Media Production at Imperial College London.
-As part of her Masters dissertation, she shot a short documentary about Waterloo Uncovered.
-Enthused by the project she decided to become a part of it and is now W.U.’s communications officer.
+Alex was once a chemist, then studied Science Media Production at Imperial College London.
+When she filmed a short documentary about Waterloo Uncovered, she found the project so interesting that she joined in and is now W.U.’s communications officer, and resident French person.